 During the course of the exchange, Host Families and Participants can be expected to go through a cycle of adjustment.
-Though each person's experience is unique, it is important, as a liaison, to predict what the participant and his/her host family may be going through at certain times.
+Though each person's experience is unique, it is important, as a liaison, to predict what the participant and their host family may be going through at certain times.
 These are the topics that should be addressed during the monthly contact sessions.

 The following resource is designed to guide liaisons through their monthly check-ins with participants and host families by providing an outline of questions to ask and topics to discuss at certain points throughout the exchange.

 How the Guides are Organized

 The guides are organized by month.
 Each month has its own page on Help & Learning.
 "Month 1" contains questions to guide your conversation with the family and participant during the first month of the exchange.
 Each link also identifies which calendar month corresponds to "Month 1", "Month 2" etc, depending on whether your student arrives in the NH cycle (August arrival), or the SH cycle (January arrival).

 Month 12, the months of July for NH students and December for SH students are not student program months and therefore do not have topics/questions associated with students, but there are suggested topics for following up with the host families after student departure.